How United Way is Promoting Literacy and Supporting Education in Middlesex County

 - · Over a quarter of the students improved their reading vs. the normative level for their grade over the period of the summer sessions.

-In other words, students who otherwise would have experienced a summer setback actually improved their literacy skills in the Summer Sprouts Program.
+Students who otherwise would have experienced a summer setback actually improved their literacy skills in the Summer Sprouts Program.

 The Summer Sprouts Program is made possible by individual and corporate sponsors, such as UPS.
 “UPS has a tradition of supporting the community, and through their support of United Way, engages volunteers in efforts that have a special focus on grade level reading.
 By supporting the United Way’s focus on early education across the country, UPS is helping to increase the long-term stability of both customers and UPS associates into the future,” says Bob Halpin, UPS Customer Solutions.